betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelTippingAutomation.md

 ![Automating a tipping strategy with Bet Angel](./img/BetAngeltipEditRule.png)

-!!! note "Turning off bet confirmation"
+!!! tip "Turning off bet confirmation"
     Unless you want to manually confirm each individual bet placed (which you definitely might want to leave turned on until you feel comfortable that the program and strategy are behaving as you expect) you'll need to go into the 'Settings' tab on the main Bet Angel Pro program, click 'Edit settings', go to the 'Behaviour' tab, and remove the tick at the top next to 'Confirm Bets?'.

     You can then save these settings, but you'll need to go into the settings tab and choose the saved file each time you open the program.